HW-SWeL/BMUSE/README.md

 ## Description

 There are 3 sub-modules:
-* *core* provides core scraping functionality
+* *core* provides core scraping functionality.
 * *service* extends this to be a process that can be run via the command line.
 URLs to be scraped are read from a database.
-* *web* turns core into a very basic webapp that scrapes a single URL fed into the app
+* *web* turns core into a very basic webapp that scrapes a single URL fed into the app.

 ### Design decisions